 Before you take off for your trip to Jamaica, prepare to avoid any potential problems with purchases or your credit card.

 - Look for a card with no foreign transaction fees.
 If you have the time, you’ll find many cards that forgo foreign transaction fees.
-A few options include the Marriott Rewards Premier Visa, the Starwood Preferred Guest American Express and Capital One Venture Rewards.
+A few options include the Marriott Rewards® Premier credit card, the Hilton Honors American Express Card and Capital One Venture Rewards Credit Card.